-Prohibition meant coming up with clever and creative new concoctions that would appeal to everyone’s taste buds… but wouldn’t contain any unlawful alcohol.
+Prohibition meant coming up with clever and creative new concoctions that would appeal to everyone’s taste buds… but wouldn’t contain any of that unlawful alcohol.
 (This article came out a little ahead of the real clampdown on booze, but after the law was passed.)

 One more note that might help if you want to try any of these recipes: Apollinaris is a sparkling mineral water.